-The current review will build on and update the findings of the 2016 review.
-It will also address new and emerging threats and opportunities.
-Importantly, it is being informed and co-owned by an engaged network of stakeholders.
+The current review built on and updated the findings of the 2016 review.
+It also address new and emerging threats and opportunities.
+Importantly, it is was informed and co-owned by an engaged network of stakeholders.

-This is an opportunity for you to give us your ideas and suggestions and provide insight into what you think needs to happen in your local area or in the region to achieve the goals of the SEQ NRM Plan.
+Your ideas, suggestions and insights into what you think needs to happen in your local area or in the region to achieve the goals of the SEQ NRM Plan have been enormously valuable.

 This project is supported by Healthy Land and Water, through funding from the Australian Government’s National Landcare Program and the Queensland Government’s National Resource Investment Program (NRIP).

 Want to find out how you can be involved?